fharper/resume/resume.md

 - Mentored web developers responsible for more than 30% of the Firefox OS marketplace applications
 - Conducted workshops & was a Mozilla spokesperson in EMEA & APAC
-- Delivered more than 40 talks at conferences & meetups in the US, India, France, UK & more

 **Technical Evangelist, Microsoft** (2011/01 - 2013/07)

 - Technical & strategic lead for the Canadian open source, open data & interoperability initiative
 - Successfully responsible for Azure PHP developers & Windows 8 Web developers Canadian metrics
-- Delivered more than 60 talks (some being keynotes) at conferences & meetups in Canada

 **Software Developer** (2002/05 - 2010/12)